The Great Overpopulation Myth

 Let us examine briefly how effective these conservation measures really are — and how necessary.

-To begin with, it should be noted that far and away the majority of water used is not used for direct consumption, nor for bathing, toilet flushing, or watering the lawn — these constitute only a tiny fraction.
+To begin with, it should be noted that far and away the majority of water used is not used for direct consumption, nor for bathing, toilet flushing, or watering the lawn, all of which constitute only a tiny fraction.
 Rather, the vast majority of water is used for agriculture.

 Thus, since crops require X amount of water to grow and flourish, the conservation measures that are espoused by enviros add up to such an insignificant amount of water saved that it might as well be flushed down the toilet.